greggman/html5bytebeat/README.md

 "you get an expression that takes time and returns a value". **The end**.

-A few obvious additions, at least to me, were floatbeat, because the Web Audio API itself takes floats.
+A few obvious additions, at least to me, were floatbeat, because the Web Audio API itself takes floats and IIRC some original C based thing that took a function expected floats.
 In fact I wrote that first.
-I just feed an expression that returns floats into the Web Audio API.
-I then manually converted a few beatbyte expressions by just putting `(original-bytebeat-exprssion) / 255 * 2 - 1`.
+I just fed an expression that returns floats into the Web Audio API.
+I then manually converted a few beatbyte expressions by just putting `(original-bytebeat-exprssion) / 127 - 1`.

 The reason I didn't just stick with floatbeat is bytebeat expressions already existed and wanted people to be able to use them without having to understand how to convert, even though it's trivial.

 But now I see people have added *signed bytebeat*.
-WTF is the point?
+What is the point?
 Any signed bytebeat can be turned in to regular bytebeat by just putting `+ 0x80` at the end of your expression.
 The entire point of bytebeat is to be self sufficient, to put what you need in the expression itself.

 I then found a `funcbeat` in which instead of an expression you pass it a function body.
-The advantage is you can write actual code and declare other functions and data.
+AFAICT the advantage is you can write actual code and declare other functions and data.
 For example:

 ```js
 const notes = [261.62, 329.628, 391.995, 523.25, 391.995, 329.628, 261.62, 261.62, 1, 1];

 function getNote(t) {
   const ndx = (t * 4 | 0) % notes.length;
   return note = notes[ndx];